robocupmipt/Communication/README.md

 We used two programms written by [Vlad](https://github.com/MolVlad) in terms of OS course: server.c & client.c On the first PC we made a broadcast point with GC.
 On the second one there was a running client program.
 This program reads data from all the users in a network, and we saw a broadcasting messages in Robocup GameController standart data type.
 # Current task
-+ write a wripper class which provides reading, writing and parsing data
++ write a wrapper class which provides reading, writing and parsing data
 + execute the program from nao robot